 Sam’s dreams of the ocean began from childhood stories her father told, describing the ocean as another world, a place unlike anything on land.

-Sam is a borne and bred Territorian and after leaning to dive in the Darwin Harbour, she became addicted to any watersports available.
-She has dived, snorkeled, fished, swam, camped beside, sailed and skied the marine waters of the NT.
+Sam is a born and bred Territorian and after leaning to dive in Darwin Harbour, she became addicted to any watersports available.
+Sam has dived, snorkelled, fished, swam, camped beside, sailed and skied the marine waters of the NT.

 Sam studied Marine Biology and Aquaculture along the shores of the Great Barrier Reef, at James Cook University.
 During university Sam split her time between studies, working as a Divemaster, sailing yachts and volunteering for marine research projects.

 Sam then completed an Honours year, studying the population genetics of sea cumbers in Papua New Guinea, to support sustainable mariculture.
 She has extensive technical experience in marine biology and aquatic animal health, through her work as a barramundi hatchery technician and her many volunteer roles.
 In her role at AMCS, Sam is working towards building community interest in, and engagement with, the protection of the Northern Territory’s outstanding tropical marine environment.

 Ingrid Neilson, Communications Manager